tksventures/tokes-payments-client/README.md

 ```
 npm install tokes-payments-client
 ```
-This will install the package to your current working directory
+This will install the client module to your project.

 ### Configuration
 ```js